boolean-uk/react-address-book-part-2/README.md

 ## Extensions

-1. Allow for deleting a contact
+1. Allow for deleting a contact _done_

 2. Allow for updating a contact's information

-3. Automatically navigate to the contact list after deleting a contact
+3. Automatically navigate to the contact list after deleting a contact _done_

 4. Automatically navigate to the single contact information view after updating a contact